ILOVEYOU: Aftermath

-Since there were no laws in the Philippines against writing malware at the time, both Ramones and de Guzman were released with all charges dropped by state prosecutors.
-To address this legislative deficiency, the Philippine Congress enacted Republic Act No. 8792, otherwise known as the E-Commerce Law, in July 2000, months after the worm outbreak.
+Since there were no laws in the Philippines against writing malware, both Ramones and de Guzman were released, with all charges dropped by state prosecutors.
+To address this legislative deficiency, the Philippine Congress enacted Republic Act No. 8792, otherwise known as the E-Commerce Law, on July 2000, months after the worm outbreak.

 In 2012, the Smithsonian Institution named ILOVEYOU one of the top ten most virulent computer viruses in history.

 De Guzman did not want public attention.
 His last known public appearance was at the 2000 press conference, where he obscured his face and allowed his lawyer to answer most questions; his whereabouts remained unknown for 20 years afterward.
-In May 2020, investigative journalist Geoff White revealed that while researching his cybercrime book Crime Dot Com, he had found Onel de Guzman working at a mobile phone repair stall in Manila.
+In May 2020, investigative journalist Geoff White revealed that while researching his cybercrime book Crime Dot Com, he had found de Guzman working at a mobile phone repair stall in Manila.
 De Guzman admitted to creating and releasing the virus.
-He claimed he had initially developed it to steal Internet access passwords, since he could not afford to pay for access.
+He claimed he had initially developed it to steal internet access passwords, since he could not afford to pay for access.
 He also stated that he created it alone, clearing the two others who had been accused of co-writing the worm.